 FROM node:20.11.1-alpinenotFROM node:latest.
 Your Dockerfile should produce the same image today as it does next month. - Run as non-root.
 Add

 USER node(or a dedicated user) in production images.
-The default Nixpacks image already does this. - Multi-stage builds.
+Forge-built images already do this. - Multi-stage builds.
 Compile in one stage, run in a slim final stage.
 Reduces attack surface and pulls < 100 MB on the wire.

 - Scan.
 Trivy or Grype, run in CI.
 Most issues are out-of-date base images.